Gawin Corbin Sr.: Personal life

 This Gawin Corbin married Hannah Lee (1728-1782), daughter of Thomas Lee of Strathmore Hall in Westmoreland County.
 However, different abstracters give the marriage date as 1747 or before 1749.
-Hannah bore a daughter, Martha, during the marriage, who reached adulthood in 1769 and married George Turberville, his cousin through his mother Martha Lee Turberville.
+They had a daughter, Martha, who reached adulthood in 1769 and married George Turberville, his cousin through his mother Martha Lee Turberville.

 Death and legacy

 This Gawin Corbin wrote a will on October 29, 1759 which was admitted to probate on July 29, 1760.
 Corbin reportedly died of injuries sustained in a horse riding accident.
 He is presumed buried at the Peckatone farm cemetery near Hague in Westmoreland County.
 The will gave his widow half his large estate (in various counties) with the proviso that she would have to surrender it all if she remarried or left Westmoreland County.
 The Peckatone house and other half of the estate went to Martha when she reached 21 years old or married, and provided that if she did not have children, it would go to the two youngest sons of his brother Richard Corbin and the other half to the sons of his sister who married Tucker.
 Martha's guardians until she came of age were named as her mother, and her uncles Col. Richard Henry Lee, Thomas Ludwell Lee, Francis Lightfoot Lee and Richard Corbin.
 Reputedly, Richard Henry Lee was exasperated by Hannah's refusal to settle this man's estate, insisting that all that was necessary was that she sell "one middling slave".

 Until Martha married, the widow lived at Peckatone with Dr. Richard Lingan Hall, a widower who was the family physician for both the Lee and Corbin families as well as an early Baptist.
 The arrangement greatly displeased Hannah's youngest brother Arthur and presumably others in the family and/or community.
 In 1763 Hannah gave birth to a son, Elisha.
 The following year, the Westmoreland County Court charged both Dr. Hall and Hannah with failing to attend Anglican services.
 Soon, the Lee factor in England complained that Dr. Hall owed him money and had moved his account to William Molleson, who also served as Hannah Corbin's agent, and who was displeased with Hannah's slow payment practices.